bribes/vanish-checker/README.md

 # Servers that this works on
 - blockmania.com (this bug has already been reported)
 - tons of other servers I can't say

-# Known Bugs
-- If a person leaves while you are doing the command it might say that they are vanished even though they are not.